 Practical Outcomes ensures all assessment is conducted according to the Principles of Assessment (assessment must be valid, reliable, fair and flexible) and Rules of Evidence (evidence collected to demonstrate competency must be valid, authentic, current and sufficient) as specified in the Standards for RTOs.

 Practical Outcomes is committed to transparent assessment processes and outcomes that are clearly explained to assessors and learners, in order to minimise the likelihood of assessor error and learner misunderstanding.
-However, where a learner disagrees with their assessment result, they can access the assessment appeals process.
+However, where a learner disagrees with their assessment result, they can access the Complaints and Appeals Policy.

-4.1.2 Assessment Methods
+Assessment Methods